dhall-lang/dhall-lang/.github/CONTRIBUTING.md

 You can either open issues [here][dhall-lang-issues] to ask a question or use the [Dhall discourse][dhall-discourse].
 You can also use [Stack Overflow][stack-overflow].
-I (@Gabriel439) subscribe by e-mail to any issues created with that tag.
+I (@Gabriel439) subscribe by e-mail to any Stack Overflow issues created with the tag `dhall`.

 ## Do I belong here?